some-natalie/gitlog-to-csv/README.md

 ## Inputs and Outputs

-Input the repository and branch name you want the history of.
-It'll default to the current repository and the "main" branch if not set.
+Inputs

+- Repository name (defaults to the current repository)
+- Branch name (defaults to "main")
+- Whether the GPG commit signing info should be included (defaults to "false")
+- GitHub PAT token to use (defaults to the included `github.token`, only needed if the repository name isn't the current one)

 It'll output a CSV file, zipped and uploaded as an artifact on that workflow run.
 Artifact storage has a limited timeframe, so you may need to download it and move it into another business system (either automatically or manually) depending on your needs.
 Here's what it'll return: